 From cult classic films to coming-of-age movies, here are the best insane asylum movies set in mental hospitals that make the best use of their settings and characters.

 11. Unsane (2018)

 Steven Soderbergh's psychological horror movie Unsane follows Sawyer Valentini, played by Claire Foy, who's falsely admitted to a mental hospital and kept there against her will.

 Highland Creek is one of the worst behavioral centers to be held in... because, well, it's fake.
 The scheme tricks patients and uses their insurance claims for profit.
 Without the regulations of an actual insane asylum, Sawyer can be drugged and restrained without mercy.

-Clearly influenced by the filmmaking techniques used by Martin Scorsese in Shutter Island, A Cure for Wellness is utterly nightmarish.
+Clearly influenced by the filmmaking techniques used by Martin Scorsese in Shutter Island (which also shows up later in this list), A Cure for Wellness is utterly nightmarish.

 A Cure for Wellness centers on a Wall Street stockbroker who visits a "wellness spa" to retrieve a colleague, but things seem a little... off.
 Before long, he too is diagnosed with the curious illness that everybody at the wellness spa seems to be suffering.

 The gothic aesthetics of a place totally removed from all technology gives a Victorian feel to this present-day tale.
 Sweeping views of the Swiss Alps take a sinister turn in Gore Verbinski's mystery-thriller, where fluffy slippers and massages have never been so frightening.